dotnet/tye/docs/getting_started.md

 Tye is a tool that makes developing, testing, and deploying microservices and distributed applications easier.
 Project Tye includes a local orchestrator to make developing microservices easier and the ability to deploy microservices to Kubernetes with minimal configuration.

-## Installing tye
+## Installing Tye

 1. Install [.NET Core 3.1](<http://dot.net>).
-2. Install tye via the following command:
+1. Install tye via the following command:

     ```text
     dotnet tool install -g Microsoft.Tye --version "0.7.0-alpha.21279.2"